 In today’s low-interest-rate environment, Market Linked CDs have increased in popularity as they are designed to return 3 to 4 percent more than a Traditional Certificate of Deposit.

 Bump-Up CDs: Bump-Up Certificates of Deposit offer a lower initial interest rate than traditional CDs to investors but provide them with a one-time option to “bump up” their rate if interest rates rise during the CD term.

-Bump-Up Certificates of Deposit are great for those times when interest rates are rising, and rates for CD investment could increase dramatically over the maturity period.
+Bump-Up Certificates of Deposit are great for when interest rates are rising, and rates for CD investment could increase dramatically over the maturity period.
 The longer a maturity period is, even in a low-interest rate climate like we are currently experiencing, the more attractive this type of CD becomes.

 Step-Rate CDs: Step-Rate Certificates of Deposit are designed to “step” up or down to a predetermined rate at a certain point in the term of the CD based on specific circumstances.

 There may be multiple step points established within the term of the CD, so the overall interest earned is an average of all the rates throughout the CD.
-This type of system is a good compromise for banks and investors navigating extreme interest rate volatility – not appropriate in a stable or flat environment.
+This system is a good compromise for banks and investors navigating extreme interest rate volatility – not appropriate in a stable or flat environment.

-Callable CDs: Callable Certificates of Deposit are offered at higher than traditional rates to investors with the bank retaining the option to “call” the CD after a specified period.
+Callable CDs: Callable Certificates of Deposit are offered at higher than traditional rates to investors, with the bank retaining the option to “call” the CD after a specified period.